 For instance, in the case of marital infidelity, even scripture frees you to depart (Matthew 5:31-32, 19:9).

 All this to say, you do forgive after you’ve been hurt.
 The “after” is how God leads you.
 He may lead you to stay in the relationship with the person or to put space between you and them.
-I don’t care what anyone says, I don’t believe you must always remain in the relationship with them; you do remain at peace with them and be willing to help them or serve them if needed.
-But, when someone shows you they should not be trusted, it’s ok to do as Paul and Barnabas did and go separate directions…peacefully.
+I don’t care what anyone says.
+I don’t believe you must always remain in a relationship with them; you must remain at peace with them and be willing to help them or serve them if needed.
+But, when someone shows you they should not be trusted, it’s ok to do as Paul and Barnabas did and go in separate directions…peacefully.

-Read about Paul and Barnabas here. the Bible said in the original language they basically threw sharp words at one another…like spears.
+Read about Paul and Barnabas here. the Bible says in the original language they basically threw sharp words at one another…like spears.

 I really hope this helps someone.
 I genuinely am speaking to myself as I type each word.
-Hey, being fake has never served me well and I will never resort to it.
-If I can’t be real, I won’t “be” at all.
+Being fake has never served me well, and I will never resort to it.
+I won’t “be” if I can’t be real.
 I’ll always shoot straight on my Christian lifestyle blog and in my real life.
 This means when I hurt, I share in case it may help you one day.

 “It is good for me that I was afflicted, that I might learn your statutes.”
 Psalm 119:17

-This present situation, although painful, it is a blessing.
+This present situation, although painful, is a blessing.
 It’s in these times God builds spiritual strength and helps us learn His ways.
 Although I may cry, I rejoice too.
 I rejoice because I’m being stretched.
-Sure, a trust has been strained, but God will use that to conform me in His image and anything that does that is worth the pain and the trouble.
+Sure, trust has been strained, but God will use that to conform me to His image, and anything that does that is worth the pain and the trouble.
 I do want to be like Jesus.